New York University and Kimmel Operations do not assume any liability for articles that are lost, stolen, or misplaced on University property.

 - To book Rehearsal/Audition space, students must submit (1) an authorization letter from their department ensuring that they are enrolled in a class that requires rehearsals and/or auditions and (2) a copy of their class schedule.
 These documents are good for one semester; they must be resubmitted each semester to be allowed space.
-A KimmelOneStop account will be not be approved until both documents have been submitted to email@example.com.
+A KimmelOneStop account will not be approved until both documents have been submitted to email@example.com.
 Walk-in submissions are accepted in the Kimmel Operations office, suite 605.

 - Music Practice and Rehearsal/Audition space can be requested no more than 7 days in advance.

 - A reservation cannot be transferred to another person, student, or club.